jbock-java/jbock/SPAGHETTI.md

 abstract String file();
 ````

-The *parameter value* (or *bound value*) is the next token after the first occurrence of the
-token `-f`.
 The bound token can be an arbitrary string.
 Any token in `argv` that is not bound by some
 binding parameter, and precedes the
 <a href="#escape-sequence">*escape sequence*</a>, is called *free*.